-NOPTA's key function in Commonwealth waters is to:
+NOPTA's key functions in Commonwealth waters are to:

 - provide information, assessments, analysis, reports, advice and recommendations to members of the Joint Authorities and the 'responsible Commonwealth Minister' in relation to the performance of those ministers' functions and the exercise of their powers

 - facilitate life of title administration, including but not limited to Joint Authority consideration of changes to permit conditions, and approval and registration of transfers and dealings associated with offshore petroleum titles

 - manage the collection, management and release of data

 - oversee the keeping of the registers of petroleum and greenhouse gas storage titles.

 States and the Northern Territory (NT) maintain a titles administrator role in state/NT waters.

 NOPTA's offices are located in Perth and Melbourne.

 The function of the ORB is to provide the Australian Government with high-quality upstream offshore petroleum-related policy advice, including supporting the Minister for Resources and Northern Australia in his role as the Commonwealth member of the Joint Authorities for the offshore areas of each state and the Northern Territory, and as the Joint Authority for the offshore areas of the External Territories and of Eastern Greater Sunrise.